-It is recommended that SCP are provided with additional products, such as: disinfecting wipes, disinfectant spray and/or appropriate concentrations of isopropyl alcohol, hydrogen peroxide or sodium hypochlorite (i.e., bleach) for the cleaning of surfaces and equipment.
-Provide clear instructions on when and how SCP should use these products (see Annex A).
+Despite recent evidence that the virus is not usually spread from surfaces, it is recommended that Sample Collection Personnel are provided with additional products, such as: disinfecting wipes, disinfectant spray and/or appropriate concentrations of isopropyl alcohol, hydrogen peroxide or sodium hypochlorite (i.e., bleach) for the cleaning of surfaces and equipment.
+Provide clear instructions on when and how Sample Collection Personnel should use these products (see Annex A).